cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 [Docker build
 cache](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#leverage-build-cache).

-On the other hand, if one of the files has changed, the build cache is invalidated and Docker runs the remaining instructions in the Dockerfile without using the cache.
+If, on the other hand, one of the files has changed, the build cache is invalidated and Docker runs the remaining instructions in the Dockerfile without using the cache.
 As a consequence, the build tools---cmake and make---cannot reuse any artifacts from a previous run.
 The layers containing them appear after the `COPY` instruction and are thus no longer available.

-Luckily, there is an instruction that allows you to copy the build artifacts into the image explicitly, and you have just seen it: the `COPY --from` instruction.
-At the time the Dockerfile is being executed, the `builder` tag still references the last successful build of this image, so you can use it to copy the build tree from it:
+Luckily, there is an instruction that allows you to copy the build artifacts into the image explicitly: the `COPY --from` instruction, which you just used in the section [Reducing image size](#reducing-image-size).
+At the time the Dockerfile is being executed, the `builder` tag still references the last successful build of this image, so you can use it to copy the build tree from
+it:

 ```diff
 diff --git a/Dockerfile b/Dockerfile